MAVIN-07/python_project/README.md

 # PYTHON_PROJECT
-### Contains project depicting the real-life application of python.
+### Contains project depicting the real-life applications of python.